 Xandra Kramer is professor Private International Law at Utrecht University (0,2fte) and combines this with a professorship Private Law (with a focus on international and European civil procedure) at Erasmus University Rotterdam (0,8fte).
-In addition, she is a Deputy Judge at the District Court of Rotterdam.
+From 2008-2024, she was a Deputy Judge at the District Court of Rotterdam.
 She studied law at Leiden University (cum laude).
 Her first (student) article was awarded with the Ars Aequi prize (1996).
 She was assistant professor at Leiden University and obtained her Ph.D. on provisional measures and private international law in 2001.
 She worked as an assistant and associate professor at Erasmus School of Law and was appointed full professor on 1 February 2011 (chair European Civil Procedure, as of 1 September 2017 Private Law).
-On 1 November 2016, she was appointed professor at Utrecht University.
+On 1 November 2016, she was appointed part-time professor at Utrecht University.
+For a profile and publications at Erasmus University Rotterdam, see here.

 In 2019, she was elected member to the Dutch Royal Society of Arts and Sciences (KNAW) and currently chairs the Law section.
 She is an elected member of the Institute de Droit International (IDI) (2019).
 Currently she serves on the Council of the European Law Institute (ELI).

-Xandra conducts research and lectures in the area of private international law, (European) civil procedure and comparative law.
+Xandra teaches and conducts research in the area of private international law, (European) civil procedure and comparative law.
 She published numerous articles and books in these areas.
 She is particularly fascinated by the cross-roads between economic efficiency and procedural fairness, the actual functioning of civil justice systems and its impact on litigants, transnational complex litigation and the harmonisation of EU private international law and civil procedure.
 Current key areas of research include collective actions, international contracting, costs and funding regulation, digitisation of civil justice, ADR and ODR.
-Her research combines doctrinal legal research, comparative law, policy-oriented and (qualitative) empirical research.
+Her research combines doctrinal legal research, comparative law, policy-oriented and (qualitative) empirical research to enable a full understanding of international litigation and access to justice and to generate impact through supporting policy-making and informing the public (for the latter, see media, below).

 Key (edited) books on Private International Law: